Brooklyn-Style/Magic_Roll/README.md

 ### <ins>Design:

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with pretty much everything except for `HIEA` + `YOU`.
-I knew I wanted to keep those letters together for the inrolls and prioritize comfort but I didn't really know what I wanted beyond that.
-As I figured out my preferences, I aimed for lower outrolls, inner column use and one-handed strings.
+I knew I wanted to keep those letters together for the inrolls but didn't know what I wanted beyond that.
+As I figured out my preferences, I aimed for low outrolls, inner column use and one-handed strings.
 I went through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with, then added repeat and magic to improve the layout further.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs have been kept 1:1 to keep them more like normal keys and less like macros.
 This makes using them simpler and ensures that you won't get banned from typing websites either.